 Disqualifying offences for security licences

-If you have committed criminal offences, it may affect your ability to get or hold a security licence.
+Committing a criminal offence may affect your ability to get or hold a security licence.

-Some criminal offences are so serious that you can’t get or hold a security licence if you have committed one.
+Some criminal offences are so serious that you’ll be automatically disqualified from having a security licence.

 Automatic disqualification offences

-If you have been convicted—had a conviction recorded—of any of the following offences within the last 10 years, you are automatically disqualified from getting or holding a security licence; any licence applications in these cases will be refused.
+If you’ve been convicted—had a conviction recorded—of any of the following offences within the last 10 years, you’re automatically disqualified from holding a security licence.
+Any new licence application will be refused and any existing licence will be automatically cancelled.

-You are also automatically disqualified if you are convicted of an equivalent offence outside Queensland.
+This applies even if you’re convicted of an equivalent offence outside of Queensland.

 Type of offence | Examples |